loopbackio/loopback.io/pages/en/lb4/Installation.md

 1. Run the compiled JavaScript output file by entering this command:
    ```
-   node index.js # you should see "world"
+   node index.js
    ```

+   You should see "world" written to the console.